Nalo Seed

 Before writing a single word, define exactly what success looks like.

-POWER approach: "Generate 5 LinkedIn posts that drive click-through rates above 3.2% for SaaS founders, using our authority-building content pillars, with CTAs that drive demo bookings"
+"Generate 5 LinkedIn posts that drive click-through rates above 3.2% for SaaS founders, using authority-building content pillars, with CTAs that drive demo bookings"

 1. Define specific outcome metric